Echeveria leucotricha J.A.Purpus

 Echeveria pulvinata var. leucotricha

-Echeveria leucotricha, also known as Echeveria pulvinata var. leucotricha, is a branching succulent subshrub up to 6 inches (15 cm) tall.
+Echeveria leucotricha, also known as Echeveria pulvinata var. leucotricha, is a small succulent shrub that grows up to 6 inches (15 cm) tall.
 Leaves are up to 3.2 inches (8 cm) long and densely covered with white hairs which become brown at the leaf tips.
 Flowers are red and appear in fall and winter on up to 16 inches (40 cm) long stems.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

 Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.